TimEngelmann/ai4est/README.md

   1. Identify the correct config file
   2. Set this config file in line 29 of `pipeline/main.py`
   2. Set `cluster` to `true` in the config file chosen in step 1.
+  5. Change the path to main to point to where this directory lies on your machine (so /path/to/dir/ai4est/)
+  5. Change the path to reforestree to point to where the reforestree directory lies on the cluster (so /path/to/dir/reforestree/)
-  3. Change the paths in the `submit.sh` file in the `pipeline` directory to the paths pointing to your reforestree folder and the python virtualenv created from the requirements file.
+  3. Change the paths in the `submit.sh` file in the `pipeline` directory to the paths pointing to your  python virtualenv created from the requirements file.
   4. Execute code from inside `pipeline` directory by running `sbatch < submit.sh`

 ## Results